lagranges/Ensimag_HPC_Compression/README.md

-    Parallel Compression using Huffman coding
+    # Parallel Compression using Huffman coding

-        High Performance Computing Project
+    # High Performance Computing Project

-    Introduction
+    ## Introduction

-  i     The project is implemted in C++ using, Open MPI.
+        The project is implemted in C++ using, Open MPI.
         Input: a txt file/ a comp file (.comp is the extension of compressed file)
         Output: a comp file/ a txt file

-    Fichiers
+    ## Files

         Source code (*.cpp, *.hpp)
         This README
         Makefile

-    Compilation and Test Execution
+    ## Compilation and Test Execution
         For execute some unit_test:
             make test
             ./test_* For example ./test_tree